 Can I smoke in the house?

-No. Smoking, including e-cigarettes, is forbidden inside the residence at all times.
+No. Smoking in all forms, including cigarettes, e-cigarettes, cigars, vaping, marijuana, and burning incense or sage is forbidden inside the residence at all times.
 This includes any garage, basement, or enclosed porch.

 Who takes care of spiders, mice, bedbugs, or other pests?

 If you run into a significant pest issue within the first two weeks of your stay, report it to us immediately.
 As long as you report it within two weeks of moving in, and as long as the issue is in the residence itself (excluding basement, crawl-space, garage, or attic), Rock Rentals will take care of the issue at their cost.